Randomized interventional effects in semicompeting risks, with application to a hematopoietic cell transplantation study: Estimation

-Although the sequential ignorability in Assumption \ref{ie:haz2_t} allows time-varying confounders to moderate the hazards, it is doubtful whether there are unmeasured confounders in real studies.
+Although the sequential ignorability in Assumption \ref{ie:haz2_t} allows time-varying confounders to moderate the hazards, it is doubtful whether there are unmeasured confounders in real-world studies.
 Generally, the counterfactual CIF is not nonparametrically identifiable in the presence of unmeasured confounders.
-In this section, we provide a trade-off between the nonparametric identifiability and unconfoundedness assumption by considering a latent frailty (random effect) $b$ that acts as an unmeasured confounder \citep{xu2010statistical}.
-The frailty $b$ captures the correlation in the hazards of the intermediate event, terminal event, and possibly the intensity of time-varying confounders.
-The frailty $b$ is assumed to be independent of baseline confounders $X$ and does not contribute to the treatment assignment or censoring mechanism, following a specified parametric distribution denoted by $\phi(b)$.
+In this section, we provide a trade-off between the nonparametric identifiability and unconfoundedness assumption by considering a latent frailty (random effect) $b$ that acts as an unmeasured confounder at baseline \cite{xu2010statistical}.
+The frailty $b$ captures the correlation between the hazards of the intermediate and terminal events, as well as the intensity of time-varying confounders.
+The frailty $b$ is assumed to be independent of baseline confounders $X$ and does not contribute to the treatment assignment or censoring mechanism, following a prespecified parametric distribution denoted by $\phi(b)$.
 We assume that a larger value of $b$ is associated with a higher risk of events, reflecting a vulnerable condition.

 Since $b$ is invariant over time, we can treat $b$ as a baseline variable, although unobserved.
-We assume latent sequential ignorability that the cause-specific hazards of the terminal event given $G(\cdot)$ are identical to the natural hazards, which implicitly postulates that all confounding $\tilde{N}_1(t)$ and $\tilde{N}_2(t)$ is adjusted by $X$, $L(t)$ and $b$.
+We assume latent sequential ignorability that the cause-specific hazards of the terminal event given $\bm{G}(\cdot)$ are identical to the natural hazards, which implicitly postulates that all confounding between $\tilde{N}_1(t)$ and $\tilde{N}_2(t)$ is adjusted by $X$, $\bm{L}(t)$, and $b$.
 The hazard of $G(\cdot;z_1)$ depends on baseline covariates including $X$ and $b$.
-An unhealthy individual with a large value of $b$ is inherently vulnerable to the intermediate event, so the hazard according to which to draw the intermediate event should also be large, respecting its vulnerable nature.
+An individual with a high value of $b$ is inherently vulnerable to the intermediate event; therefore, the hazard according to which to draw the intermediate event should also be large, reflecting its vulnerable nature.
 The counterfactual CIF $F(t;z_1,z_2) = \int_{b}\int_{\mathcal{X}} F(t;z_1,z_2,x,b) \phi(b)dP(x)db$.